-- Students must, request approval from the relevant academic department and college for any courses not previously approved in the course approval form (completed course approval forms are uploaded to each students NC State study abroad application page),
+- Students must request approval from the relevant academic department and college for any courses not previously approved on the course approval form (completed course approval forms are uploaded to each student’s NC State study abroad application page).

 Note: in order to receive transfer credits at NC State, undergraduate students must receive the equivalent of a C- or better.
 Courses cannot be taken pass/fail.

-- students will need to meet with their academic advisor and department to ensure that transfer courses are applied appropriately to your degree audit through course substitutions, if necessary.
+- Students will need to meet with their academic advisor and department to ensure that transfer courses are applied appropriately to the degree audit through course substitutions, if necessary.

 Transfer credits and how courses fulfill degree requirements are under the purview of the academic unit.
 The Study Abroad Office works to facilitate the process, but decisions are made by the academic units.
-It may take up to three months to receive the transcript from the international institution.
-Additionally, if courses have not been previously approved by the academic unit, the transfer credit process may take longer.
+The process for courses to appear on a students transcript may take up to four months from the end of the program.
+If courses have not been previously approved by the academic unit, the transfer credit process may take longer.